BharatKammakatla/My-Blogs/README.md

 # My-Blogs
-This repo holds backup of my blogs
+This repo holds backup of my blogs.